 With medical advancements, a gentler type of anesthesia is being used by more plastic surgeons to give patients a quicker and easier recovery.
 Still keeping patients comfortable during surgery, it makes them even more comfortable after surgery.
 This gentler type of anesthesia allows patients an easier transition into recovery due to having less side effects of grogginess or upset stomach.
 Patients can start their recovery process sooner with this new form of anesthesia instead of waiting for general anesthesia to wear off.

 Working with a qualified, board-certified plastic surgeon is imperative to get the best care surgical care in all aspects including anesthesia.
 In recent studies, there has been some concern with older adults running the risk of cognitive dysfunction due to undergoing surgery with general anesthesia.
 Although older patients can show a subtle change in memory and cognitive skills as they age, those experiencing borderline changes with their memory may see accelerated signs after being under anesthesia.
-General anesthesia may not the sole contributing factor but working with an experienced plastic surgeon in Newport Beach like Dr. Sadati will ensure you get the right anesthesia needed for your cosmetic procedure and reduce any extra risk factors.
+General anesthesia may not be the sole contributing factor but working with an experienced plastic surgeon like Dr. Sadati will ensure you get the right anesthesia needed for your cosmetic procedure and reduce any extra risk factors.
 For many of his patients he uses Local Anesthesia combined with Twilight Sedation.

 Dr. Kevin Sadati is a highly regarded and recommended plastic surgeon in the Orange County area.
 He has received the honor of being voted the “Best Cosmetic Surgeon of Orange County” for the past 3 years.
 His highly recommended practice and well-known surgical skills make him a highly sought-after plastic surgeon.
 His extensive medical training and surgical experience allows him to provide his patients excellent care with every aspect of surgery including what type of anesthesia is necessary for their cosmetic procedure.
 If you are interested in a cosmetic procedure or surgery and are in the Orange County area, then call or schedule a consultation with Dr. Sadati today.